-If a union official is seeking to enter your workplace to hold discussions with your employees, you should consider the following questions before allowing entry: Does the official have a valid permit?
-Has the official provided an entry notice at least 24 hours in advance?
-Is the official entering the workplace during working hours?
-Has the official completed (or are they willing to complete) any necessary safety induction for your workplace?
-Is the official only seeking to hold discussions during meal times or other breaks?
-Is the official only seeking to hold discussions with actual or potential union members?
+If a union official is seeking to enter your workplace to hold discussions with your employees, you should consider the following questions before allowing entry:

+- Does the official have a valid permit? - Has the official provided an entry notice at least 24 hours in advance? - Is the official entering the workplace during working hours? - Has the official completed (or are they willing to complete) any necessary safety induction for your workplace? - Is the official only seeking to hold discussions during meal times or other breaks? - Is the official only seeking to hold discussions with actual or potential union members?

 If the answer to all of these questions is "Yes", then you will likely have an obligation to allow the official into your workplace.
-Once a union official is on site, you should consider the following questions: Is the official only having discussions with employees who agree to participate?
-Is the official complying with any safety requirements at your workplace?
-Is the official conducting the discussions in a location which you have approved, or alternatively in an area where employees ordinarily take meal or other breaks?
-Is the official complying with your directions as to the route they must take through the workplace to the room in which any discussions are to be held?
+Once a union official is on site, you should consider the following

+- Is the official only having discussions with employees who agree to participate? - Is the official complying with any safety requirements at your workplace? - Is the official conducting the discussions in a location which you have approved, or alternatively in an area where employees ordinarily take meal or other breaks?